Kurt Bills

-Kurt P. Bills (born January 8, 1970) is an American educator and former politician.
+Kurt Patrick Bills (born January 8, 1970) is an American educator and former politician.
 He has taught and coached high school since 1994.
 He served on the Rosemount City Council from 2008 to 2010.
 He then served in the Minnesota House of Representatives from 2011 to 2012.
-In 2012, he received the Republican nomination for United States Senate and ran against Democratic incumbent Amy Klobuchar.
-Klobuchar was reelected by a margin of 35%.
-Bills never left the classroom during his stint in politics, choosing to teach at least one class even while running a statewide race.
+He was the Republican nominee for United States Senate in Minnesota in 2012, losing in a landslide to Democratic incumbent Amy Klobuchar.

 Early life, education, and early career

 Bills attended Winona State University earning a B.S. in secondary social studies education, B.A. in US history, and M.A. in education.

 Since 1996, Bills has worked as a secondary social studies teacher at Rosemount High School, teaching courses in Microeconomics, Macroeconomics and American Government & Politics.
 He is also the former head coach of the wrestling team.

 Early political life

 In 2008, Bills was elected to the Rosemount City Council from a field of 26 candidates.

 Bills cited his students for his reason to enter the political arena.
 In Bills words: "In 2007, when studying fiscal policy, national debt, deficits, and entitlements, a student asked why solutions are not sought if we know that we have structural problems.
 I explained how politicians make self-interested choices just like the rest of us.
 After a short discussion about party structure, media and election cycle politics, one of my more politically active students, in a mixture of depression, anger and frustration asked, 'Mr. Bills, what are we supposed to do about this?'"